kaz-utashiro/App-Greple-xlate/README.md

     **--no-deepl-join** option.

 - **--deepl-fold**
-- **--deepl-fold-width**=_n_ (DEFAULT: 76)
+- **--deepl-fold-width**=_n_ (DEFAULT: 70)

-    Fold translated text by the specified width.
-Default width is 76 and can be set by **--deepl-fold-width** option.
-Four columns are reserved for run-in operation, so each line could hold 80 characters at most.
+    Fold converted text by the specified width.
+Default width is 70 and can be set by **--deepl-fold-width** option.
+Four columns are reserved for run-in operation, so each line could hold 74 characters at most.

 - **--deepl-match-entire**